MohamadZeini/Creating-Customer-Segments-Unsupervised-Learning/README.md

-# Content: Unsupervised Learning
-## Project: Creating Customer Segments
+# Project: Creating Customer Segments
+## Unsupervised Machine Learning

+To see the project refer to customer_segments.ipynb file.

 ### Install